Dog Sign Langauge: Top 10 Hand Signals for Dogs

 Stay is one of the most basic signals for dogs.
 Any time your dog goes out into public with you, the stay can come in handy.

 Every time your dog responds to the 'stay' command, you should immediately give the pooch ample praise or a treat.
-Combine the 'stay' hand signal with the auditory command if needed until your dog grasps the meaning of the signal.
+As your dog gets the hang of it, you can practice their command from slightly further away to test their skills.

 7. Heel Command